 Every breeding will be planned with the intention of improving the breed.
 Only Biewer Terriers that are physically and temperamentally sound and free of serious defects or disqualifying faults will be used for breeding.
 Appropriate documentation regarding the results of any health testing will be made available when requested, or honestly disclose that such testing has not been done.

-Breeders will keep accurate records, retain those records consistent with UKC registration policies, and make them available to UKC upon request.
-These records will include but are not limited to Stud service documents, pedigrees, all litters produced, breeding and whelping dates, and all dogs/puppies sold.
-The Breeders Record provided by UKC can be used to assist in maintaining these records.
+Breeders will keep accurate records and retain those records consistent with the requirements of their chosen registering organization.
+These records will include, but are not limited to Stud service documents, pedigrees, all litters produced, breeding and whelping dates, and all dogs/puppies sold.

 All advertising of dogs/puppies will be factual and honest, both in substance and implication, as to registration, health, pet/show quality, and spay/neuter requirements.